 Buildings shall be oriented with respect to scenic vistas, natural landscape features, topography and natural drainage areas, in accordance with an overall plan for site development.
-Buildings shall be compatible in terms of physical size, visual impact, intensity of use, proximity to other structures and density of development with other permitted uses within the District.
+Buildings shall be compatible in terms of physical size, visual impact, intensity of use, proximity to other structures and density of development with other permitted uses within the District, as practicably achievable based on the Planning Board's determination.
 In addition:

 - 1. Individual lots, buildings, streets and parking areas shall be designed and situated: - a.
 To minimize alterations of the natural site; - b.
 To avoid the adverse effects of shadows, noise and traffic on the residents of the site; - c.
 To relate to surrounding properties, to improve the view from and of a building; - d.
 So that all dwelling units may take advantage of points of solar access. - 2.
-Diversity and originality in lot layout and individual building, street, parking and lot layout shall be encouraged. - E. Number of Units per Building and Minimum Separation be six (6) and the average number or attached dwelling units shall be four (4).
+Diversity and originality in lot layout and individual building, street, parking and lot layout shall be encouraged.

+E. Number of Units per Building and Minimum Separation
-1. In the Village Center zoning district, the maximum number of attached dwelling units per structure shall be thirty (30) for multi-family developments sited on lots of 14 acres or larger provided that the footprint of the multi-family development structure is less than 15,000 square feet.

-2. For multi-family developments in all other zoning districts and in the Village Center zoning district on lots less than 14 acres, the maximum number of attached dwelling units per structure shall

-3. For all multi-family developments, the distance between the foundations of any two principal structures shall be no less than the height of the taller of the two buildings, but in no event shall a building separation of less than thirty (30) feet be permitted.
+- 1. In the Village Center zoning district, the maximum number of attached dwelling units per structure shall be thirty (30) for multi-family developments sited on lots of 14 acres or larger provided that the footprint of the multi-family development structure is less than 15,000 square feet. - 2.
+For multi-family developments in all other zoning districts and in the Village Center zoning district on lots less than 14 acres, the maximum number of attached dwelling units per structure shall be ten (10). - 3.
+For all multi-family developments, the distance between the foundations of any two principal structures shall be no less than the height of the taller of the two buildings, but in no event shall a building separation of less than thirty (30) feet be permitted. - 4.
+Multi-family dwellings shall also be subject to the provisions of 402.7.23, entitled "Two or More Dwelling Units on One Lot."